MvvmCross/MvvmCross/docs/_posts/2017-11-15-joining-net-foundation.md

 MvvmCross will mostly continue the same way as it has always been.
 We will continue developing MvvmCross on GitHub, we will continue pushing new releases to NuGet.

 ## What is in it for me?
 For you as a contributor there will be some minor changes.
-In the near future we will set up a GitHub bot to ask you to sign a Contributor License Agreement and check whehenver you submit a Pull Request that it is signed.
+In the near future we will set up a GitHub bot to ask you to sign a Contributor License Agreement and check whenever you submit a Pull Request that it is signed.

 For you as a user of MvvmCross, joining the .NET Foundation means that MvvmCross will remain a open source project.
 It will ensure that MvvmCross is guided and mentored into a welcoming community where we can share knowledge and best practices.